-STDs are on the rise and affect your fertility.
+STDs are on the rise and this affects your fertility.

 Sexually transmitted diseases (STDs) often seem harmless to one’s health because most STDs do not have obvious symptoms.
 However, if left untreated, these diseases can affect your fertility and can lead to infertility and/or pregnancy complications.